Jesús Morales

-Jesús Morales Martínez (born December 18, 1985, in Uruapan) is a Mexican former professional footballer, who last played as a striker for C.F.
+Jesús Morales Martínez (born December 18, 1985) is a Mexican former professional footballer, who last played as a striker for C.F.
 La Piedad, wearing jersey #25.
 He made his debut for Chivas de Guadalajara April 9, 2005 against Chiapas, a game which resulted in a 0–2 loss for Guadalajara.
 At one point during 2006, he was loaned to Chivas USA of Major League Soccer, and played seven games for the team.